 This is a solid digital piano for students, beginners, and hobbyists.
 If your musician friend is looking to learn keyboard/piano for the first time, this might be a good unit to get them.

-Singers – especially beginners – will enjoy fiddling with this TC-Helicon unit at $249.99.
+Singers – especially beginners – will enjoy fiddling with this TC-Helicon unit.

 The VoiceLive Play features 200 unique presets, gives you the ability to plug into your MP3 player, and even has a built-in harmonizer.

 Is it the best TC-Helicon unit available?
 Certainly not.
 Is it the best vocal effects processor on the market?
 Nope, it isn’t that either.
 But it is a lot of fun to play with.

 There’s no reason why you can’t check out other TC-Helicon pedals, especially if you think your musician friend is a little more serious about their craft.
 You will end up paying more for them, but they do have great effects units for vocalists, keyboardists, and guitarists alike.
 They also have great loopers, and what musician doesn’t like trying their hand at live looping?

 Go With Wegen Guitar Picks As A Cheap Gift Option